Google Ads for SaaS: The Complete Guide to Sustainable Revenue Growth in the B2B Space

 • Closed-Won: Actual deal value

-For enterprise SaaS with long sales cycles, we use predictive values: close probability multiplied by expected deal value.
-Target ROAS strategies are configured for different funnel stages - aggressive bids for high-intent keywords, more conservative ones for awareness traffic.
+For enterprise SaaS with long sales cycles, we use predictive values: closing probability multiplied by expected deal value.
+Target ROAS strategies are configured for different funnel stages – aggressive bids for high-intent keywords, more conservative ones for awareness traffic.

 Criterion

-B2C approach
+B2C Approach

-B2B SaaS best practice
+B2B SaaS Best Practice

-Conversion focus
+Conversion Focus

 Maximum conversion rate